tasmota/docs/docs/OpenHASP.md

 !!! info "This feature is experimental"

-Tasmota is happy to support OpenHASP format, which allows to describe rich graphics interfaces using simple JSON templates.
+Tasmota is happy to support openHASP format, which allows to describe rich graphics interfaces using simple JSON templates.
 OpenHASP support leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but doesn't need to code nor learn the LVGL API.

-This feature is heavily inspired from @franvoie's [OpenHASP project](https://github.com/HASwitchPlate/openHASP).
+This feature is heavily inspired from @fvanroie's [openHASP project](https://github.com/HASwitchPlate/openHASP).

 ## Minimal requirements